LukoyanovaT/Coursera_EmbeddedSystems_C1Final/README.md

 ###****************************************************************************

-###     Repository for the Week 2 Assignment of Introduction
+###     Repository for the Final Assignment of Introduction to Embedded
-###     to Embedded Systems Software and Development Environments Course.
+###     Systems Software and Development Environments Course.